ripped-rooster/Terraform-Associate-Notes/README.md

   - Before pushing code to version control.
   - After upgrading Terraform or its modules.
   - Any time code changes are made.
+- terraform fmt -check is a read operation and highlights which files will be changed

 ### Terraform import